StateLibraryVictoria-SLVLAB/maniiifestor-browser-extension/README.md

 ## Project description

 ManIIIFestor is an extension or add-on that can be added to either the Chrome or Firefox web browsers.
-It adds an image selected at random from the Library's copyright-free image pool. it does this by leveraging the IIIF image API.
+It adds an image selected at random from the Library's copyright-free image pool.
+It does this by leveraging the IIIF image API.

 The project was originally developed as part of a collaborative hack day between the Library's Collection, Curation and Engagement department and Code Club.
+You can read more about it's development and access associated resources here [https://lab.slv.vic.gov.au/experiments/maniiifestor-browser-extension](https://lab.slv.vic.gov.au/experiments/maniiifestor-browser-extension).

 ### Tech stack